atomicobject/objection/README.md

 ### Installation Notes

 * There is a glitch in XCode that will cause header files to not be copied properly.
 So, if you are building the iOS target you may have to run the build process a couple of times to get all of the proper header files copied.
-* If you get an non-compile error when building the Objection target for MacOS X you may need to close the project and re-open it.
-XCode does not play nice with diverse platform configurations.

 Requirements
 ============